Numkil/VimConf/README.md

     clang, ctags, git, gcc, gcc-c++

-**advice:**

-I strongly advice to use terminal emulator that supports 256 colors if you want to benefit from the amazingly researched solarized colorscheme, personally I prefer using Gvim because it makes copying from different sources and using colourschemes a hell of a lot more straightforward.
+**advice:** I strongly advice to use a terminal emulator that supports 256 colors if you want to benefit from the amazingly researched solarized colorscheme, personally I prefer using Gvim because it makes copying from different sources and using colourschemes a hell of a lot more straightforward.